bolkaaa/CATE/_posts/2019-02-24-discrete-fourier-transforms-and-starting-qt-gui.md

 communicate and share data easily.
 Therefore, I have looked into making my AudioBuffer class a base class for the others and using inheritance to achieve this.

+### More Python Utilities
+I also did a bit more work on the simple Python programs in the scripts directory.
+I plan to compare the results of my C++ program's outputs for things like magnitude spectrum and analysis data.
+With libraries like [librosa](https://librosa.github.io/librosa/), I can check what the output should look like for these processes very quickly and easily.
+My other motivation for doing this, is related to the overall ethos I have with this in project in thinking in the long-term as well as about the project itself.
+I think that improving my proficiency at using libraries with librosa and Python prototyping in general will be a useful skill for me in the future.

+### Moving Onwards
+My plan for the next week is to experiment with creating my own audio analysis system with fftw and other low-level libraries.
+As a fallback option, I have installed the Essentia library on my system and I will use it if this becomes too much work.
+I am also thinking ahead to some of the next steps I will need to take, such as the nearest-neighbours search of the parameter-space once I have my analysis functionality sorted out.
+I have covered the K-Nearest neighbours algorithm in other classes, where I learned that the K-d tree data structure allows for a more efficient implementation of the algorithm, which will likely be necessary so I can perform the comparisons efficiently in the audio loop.

+Additionally, I want to implement better error handling with my PortAudio code and clean it up in general.
+I will refrain from doing a lot of GUI work right now, although I might add some kind of text output in the main window for debugging pourposes.